Table of Contents

 On the other hand, you can update from free and open-source to a paid version of ELK that makes it just as pricey.
 It's called Elastic Stack Features (formerly X-Pack) and extends the basic setup with ELK has the option of extending its capabilities.
 However, just as ELK is a great Splunk alternative, there are some great alternatives for each “Elastic Stack Features” component.

-ELK Logging: How to Use the Elastic Stack for Log Management & Analytics
+ELK Logging: How to Use the Elastic Stack for Log Management, Analysis & Analytics

 Depending on the use case and environment, businesses require different logging architectures.